 This makes it difficult for police to determine exactly what happened, so law enforcement and prosecutors will seek objective evidence to corroborate claims by both parties involved.

 For example, if a victim claims they were struck hard on the side of their face, there should be some bruising or red marks.
-If they say claim their property destroyed, there should also be some evidence at the scene.
+If they claim their property destroyed, there should also be some evidence at the scene.

 When police have trouble determining the identity of the primary aggressor, they often arrest the actual abuser along with the victim in a dual arrest.

-In domestic violence cases can't be corroborated by objective evidence, then we will have a good opportunity for a successful prefiling intervention to avoid the filing of charges.
+In domestic violence cases that can't be corroborated by objective evidence, then we will have a good opportunity for a successful prefiling intervention to avoid the filing of charges.

 Many of our clients who were arrested for suspicion of a domestic violence offense are charged with California Penal Code 243(e), misdemeanor domestic battery – or – California Penal Code 273.5, corporal injury to a spouse, a potential felony.